Frequently Asked Questions

 https://participate.gdc.govt.nz/te-ara-tipuna-trail-notified-resource-consent

-No. The track development will begin once we have reached specific legal agreements with specific affected landowners.
+No. The development of the Ara will begin once we have reached specific legal agreements with specific affected landowners.
 And, when have secured funding.

-No. We have applied for this Global Consent through the usual Resource Management Act (RMA) consenting process.
-Although we qualify to apply for the Fast-Track process, the TAT kaupapa will only be a success if we all want it.
-The usual RMA process allows more opportunity for public engagement, so that is the option we are taking.
+No. We have applied for this through the usual Resource Management Act (RMA) consenting process.
+Although we qualified to apply for the Fast-Track process, the TAT kaupapa will only be a success if we all want it.
+The usual RMA process allows more opportunity for public engagement, so that is the option we have taken.

 The Trail Questions

-The proposed trail was mapped to provide links to as many existing tracks as possible.
+The proposed Ara was mapped to provide links to as many existing tracks as possible.

 Paper roads are legal public access-ways.
 However, we respect the association of former owners to the underlying whenua, and we engage on that basis.